balaji1974/springsecurity/README.md

 6. The token is created with validity and roles that are authroized which can be easily decoded by other services using the same token that was used for generating the token

+7. A sample Postmap json is added for testing and sample data.sql file is given for ease of initial inserts.

-7. Futher details of how other services can use this token will be given in the below example.
+8. Futher details of how other services can use this token will be given in the below example.

 ```